vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

             Taxa.11_Taxa.33  2.0443
              Taxa.17_Taxa.3  2.0303
 ```
 The first column, `Var1`, denotes all possible combinations picked up by the algorithm, and the `Freq` denotes the percentage of their occurrence over all possible detected combinations and all bootstrap and repeated holdout combinations.
 The total number of detected combinations is around `400`.
 Note the top three combinations, `Taxa.11_Taxa.3`, `Taxa.1_Taxa.11`, and `Taxa.1_Taxa.3` occurred the most (more than 10%) among all possible detected combinations.
 Moreover, a three-ordered `Taxa.1_Taxa.11_Taxa.3` combination was among the most occurring combinations.
+As the sample size increases, the frequency of true higher-ordered combinations also increase.
+Although this is very subjective, a good practice is to choose the top (first three or first five) most frequently occurring combinations as long as they form a clique.